Float Pod Spa Treatment

 Will my head sink?
 Will I get water in my eyes?

 Your ears will stay just below the surface of the water, but the density of it will fully support your head.
 The only risk of getting water in your eyes is forgetting where you are and rubbing them.
-A freshwater spray bottle and facial towel is provided in case this occurs, and a floating head pillow is available if you want the extra support.
+A freshwater spray bottle and facial towel are provided in case this occurs, and a floating head pillow is available if you want the extra support.

 I’m not sure I want to experience full sensory deprivation – do I have to?